Last Breath (2019 film): Plot

 The documentary uses genuine footage and audio recorded at the time of the accident on the divers' voice communications equipment and helmet cameras, supplemented with interviews of several of the individuals involved, as well as some reconstructed footage, to tell the story of the accident.

-Chris Lemons, along with his colleagues Duncan Allcock and David Yuasa, was carrying out repairs 100 m below the surface of the North Sea, supported by the support vessel Bibby Topaz.
+Chris Lemons, along with his colleagues Duncan Allcock and David Yuasa, were carrying out repairs 100 m below the surface of the North Sea, supported by the support vessel Bibby Topaz.
 The vessel's dynamic positioning system, supplied by Kongsberg Maritime, failed.
 This caused the vessel to drift in rough seas, dragging the divers away from the area they were working and eventually snapping the umbilical tether that provided Lemons with heliox breathing gas, as well as hot water to heat his suit, power for his light, and a communications link to the bell and surface.
 He was left with only five minutes supply of breathable gas contained in the emergency gas supply cylinders he carried on his back.

 For reasons that are unclear to Lemons and his colleagues, but attributed in part to the cold water and having been breathing a gas mix with a high partial pressure of oxygen, Lemons survived for around 30 minutes while he was located by a remotely operated underwater vehicle and then by Yuasa, who was able to pull him back onboard the diving bell.